About the Journal

 The Editorial Board of the Journal of Contemporary Ministry is comprised of:

-• Dr Albert Haddad - Associate Dean Higher Education Development, Victorian Institute of Technology
+Dr Albert Haddad - Professor of Higher Education and the Dean of Academic Programs

-• Rev Prof Julie Ma – Associate Professor, Missions and Intercultural Studies, Oral Roberts University, USA.
+Rev Prof Julie Ma – Professor, Missions and Intercultural Studies, Oral Roberts University, USA.

-• Dr Amos Yong - Professor of Missiology & dean of the School of Mission & Theology, Fuller Theological Seminary
+Dr Amos Yong - Professor of Theology & Mission , Fuller Theological Seminary

 Editorial Team